-Development Objectives for Riverside Amenity Areas It is a development objective of Cavan County Council to:
+Development Objectives for Riverside Amenity Areas

-Regulate all development on lands adjoining Riverside Amenity Areas in order to maintain their amenity value.
+RAA1 Regulate all development on lands adjoining Riverside Amenity Areas in order to maintain their amenity value.

 10.24 Inland Waterways

 Inland waterways, which include lakes, rivers, canals and streams are living systems, that are home to a wide variety of habitats and species and which also contribute significantly to the character and amenity of the county and support tourism, recreation and quality of life for those living and visiting the county.
 These elements also function as ecological corridors, that connect related habitats and designated sites which enable species to move from place to place.